propavingk/LamportLens/CONTRIBUTING.md

 TypeScript implement the same rules independently, and any change to the rent formula, the status thresholds, the band edges, or the totals must land in both.
-A change that only edits one side will fail parity, and that failure is
+A change that only edits one side will fail parity, and that failure is the point of the check.

+## The rate policy

+The rent-exempt minimum depends on `lamports_per_byte`, which the SIMD-0437 schedule reduces in steps from 6,960 down to 696.
+The default in